crmathieu/gosem/README.md

 In its loop, the **consumer** first makes sure there is something to read from the buffer by calling _readsem.Wait()_.
 This call will return immediately if data is available but will block if the buffer is empty.
 In the latter case, the call will return only after the **producer** goroutine writes an entry to the buffer and performs a _readsem.Signal()_ call to indicate that one entry is now available for reading.

-Similarly, once a value has been read from the buffer, the **consumer** calls _writesem.Signal()_ to indicate to the producer that there is space available.
+Similarly, once a value has been read from the buffer, the **consumer** calls _writesem.Signal()_ to indicate that space is available for production.

 ## Multiple consumers and producers